 You can also avoid crowds and save even more money by avoiding peak season and visiting during the fall shoulder season instead.
 It typically extends from September through November, and you’ll see hotel prices drop by as much as 50%.

 12. Block Island, Rhode Island

-When you think of island escapes in New England, posh vacation spots like Martha’s Vineyard or Nantucket might come to mind.
+When you think of islands in the US found in New England, posh vacation spots like Martha’s Vineyard or Nantucket might come to mind.
 But just 50 miles south, you’ll find a much more affordable and equally beautiful option.

 Block Island is just 7 miles long and 3 miles wide, but it’s packed with plenty to do.
 Even better, many of the activities are free!

 The best way to explore the island is to bring or rent a bike.
 Visit the Southeast Lighthouse to see the Mohegan Bluffs — 200-foot-tall cliffs with spectacular ocean views.
 Then head to the North Lighthouse and check out the maritime museum.
 If you prefer to go by foot, there are 32 miles of hiking trails through nature preserves and along picturesque bluffs.